Best Vegetables For Steaming

 Not all vegetables work so well when steamed.
 Here are some that are probably best not steamed, although it will sometimes come down to taste rather than health benefits:

-Kale – Kale is reputed to have some wonderful antioxidant properties, as well as fiber, calcium, iron, vitamins A, B, and K. However, if steamed it can lose some of its cancer-fighting properties (isothiocyanates), so is best eaten raw, or perhaps chucked in your juicer with other ingredients to make a delicious power smoothie; it also goes well in mixed salads.
+Kale – Kale is reputed to have some wonderful antioxidant properties, as well as fiber, calcium, iron, vitamins A, B, and K. However, if steamed it can lose some of its cancer-fighting properties (isothiocyanates), so is best eaten raw, or perhaps chucked in your juicer with other ingredients to make a delicious power smoothie; it also goes well in mixed salads with your salad spinner.

 Broccoli – Another superfood, is rich in sulforaphane, a chemical that fights cancer by bringing detoxifying enzymes into action.
 While it can be very tasty when steamed, it is important to note that the benefits are reduced when it is steamed.
 So, too, are the levels of glucosinolates, potassium, and folate.
 If possible, eat raw.
 If you can get suitably healthy dips or homemade crushed garlic/olive oil dressing, it could be even more delicious.